Break Out Of Your Comfort Zone And Become An Everyday HeroPosted by Adela

 Daily heroism can be trained by using a method when you first wake up.
 It lies in doing the most unpleasant task first thing in the morning.
 This morning heroism will encourage you to take other heroic actions throughout the day.

-If you think of performing a heroic action, it’s good to follow the samurai rule of three seconds.
+If you are thinking of performing a heroic action, it’s good to follow the samurai rule of three seconds.
 Take action within five heartbeats.
-If you start to overthink about the action, your mind will have the tendency to create justifications on why you should stay within your comfort zone.
+If you start to overthink the action, your mind will have the tendency to create justifications on why you should stay within your comfort zone.

 Evil as a biased notion of good

-Due to the Dunning-Kruger Effect (described in the article HERE), many people think that they’re doing something good, even when they’re really doing something bad.
-Hitler and Stalin also wanted to fulfill their vision of social welfare.
+Due to the Dunning-Kruger Effect, many people think that they’re doing something good, even when they’re really doing something bad.
+Hitler and Stalin wanted to fulfill their vision of social welfare.
 Similarly, for example, interviews with mass murderers show that many of them don’t even realize that what they’re doing is wrong.